Joey Votto: Personal life

 Votto has described himself as an introvert.
 In 2009, he missed games due to stress and other mental health concerns.
 He later opened up about having suffered panic attacks, being hospitalized and being diagnosed as depressed.
 Votto has said that, early in his career, he lacked confidence, was burnt out due to his self-imposed expectations, and had no social life.

 His feelings of isolation reached a breaking point after the 2017 season when the Reds traded away some of his closest friends in the clubhouse, including Jay Bruce and Johnny Cueto.
 Feeling "a little worn out," he began pursuing interests outside of baseball in earnest for the first time.
 After years of loosening up and expanding his life off the field, in September 2023 he was able to say, "This is the first time in my career I realize that I love what I do."

 Votto has three brothers: Tyler, and twin brothers named Ryan and Paul.
 Votto had a mastiff-golden retriever mix named Maris, who was named after former baseball player Roger Maris.
 Votto got Maris from a shelter in Kentucky in 2010.
 He gave the dog the ball from his first MLB hit, which the dog chewed up.
 Maris the dog died in 2020.

 In May 2018, The Cincinnati Enquirer reported that Votto, who was already fluent in French, had for several years been studying Spanish through Rosetta Stone and then with a tutor in order to better communicate with teammates.
 In February 2023, he said that he was taking Spanish lessons "for an hour and a half, two hours three times a week," at least in part because he hoped to work in the Dominican Republic and the minor leagues.

 Despite his taking language lessons, dancing lessons (in salsa, merengue and breakdancing), chess lessons from a grandmaster and improv classes, Votto has described himself as being of "below-average curiosity."

 In June 2020, in the wake of the murder of George Floyd, he wrote an op-ed in The Cincinnati Enquirer in which he described coming to terms with his own white privilege and exploring systemic racism.

 In 2021, he finished his sophomore year as a geography major at the University of Florida.

 In January 2022, he became a United States citizen in a ceremony in the United States District Court for the Southern District of Ohio.

+In March 2026, Votto donated a custom-built Reds-themed clock outside of Great American Ball Park to the Reds and the City of Cincinnati, just days before Opening Day.

 Votto is represented by sports agent Dan Lozano.